kalisio/kaabah/docs/reference/helper-commands.md

----
-sidebar: auto
----

 # Helper commands

-::: tip Helper commands
+::: tip Note
-**Kaabah** comes with various helper commands that you can use to manage your cluster.
-These commands are installed in `/usr/local/sbin` and can be used out of the box.
+The helper commands are installed in `/usr/local/sbin` and can be used out of the box.
 :::

 ## k-label-add